dwfwby/dwfwby/README.md

 <h1 align="center" >Web-developer</h1>
 <h3>Daniil Dwfwby</h3>
-I was born in 2003.
+<i>I was born in 2003.
 I've been sitting at the computer since I was 3 years old.
-Until the age of 16, he was an avid computer game player, then he began to study programming languages.
+Until the age of 16, he was an avid computer game player, then he began to study programming languages.</i>

 <h4>Stack</h4>
 <ul>